 An unofficial Planned Program of Study (PPOS) is required to be uploaded onto the BS/MS or IGS graduate student application for review purposes only.
 If accepted into the program by the department, an official form will need signed by your faculty advisor and the assistant dean of undergraduate studies.
 Once approved by the assistant dean, they will forward it to the School of Graduate Studies for a final review.

 Please note that BS/MS or IGS applications WILL NOT be processed without the PPOS being received and approved by the School of Graduate Studies.

 The following programs allow acceleration toward graduate study.
 These programs permit undergraduate students to study for and receive their master's degree while also studying for their bachelor's degree.
-Please see our Degree Programs Offered to view which degrees offer IGS and BS/MS Programs.
+Please see our Degree Programs Offered to view which degrees offer IGS, BS/MS, and BS/ME Programs.

 Integrated Graduate Studies (IGS)

-The Integrated Graduate Studies Program (IGS) is intended for highly motivated undergraduate students who are candidates for the bachelor of arts (BA) and whose objective is a degree at the master’s or doctoral level.
-Qualified students may be admitted to graduate study for their senior year and pursue the simultaneous completion of requirements for both the master’s and bachelor’s degrees.
-The baccalaureate will normally be awarded upon completion of the requirements for both degrees, unless a student satisfies all BA requirements prior to completing the master’s degree requirements. *Courses taken before formal admission into the IGS program cannot be double counted.
+The Integrated Graduate Studies Program (IGS) is intended for highly motivated undergraduate students who are candidates for the bachelor of arts (BA) and whose objective is a degree at the master’s or doctoral level. *Courses taken before formal admission into the IGS program cannot be double counted.